renikaul/R_workshopsREU/README.md

 ## Workshop 3: Simulating infectious diseases with R

+1. Modeling concepts
+2. Review of functions
+3. Converting ODEs to R code
+4. Simulate exponential growth of a populations
+5. Simulate an SIR model
+6. Iterations in R

+ Additional reading:

- Additional reading: ODE and compartmental models primer
+ 1. ODE and compartmental models primer
+ 2. Base are syntax primer

 ## Workshop 4: Data visualization with R
 Collaborative plotting